 How to Prove Your Work Environment is Hostile

 Now, let’s say that you’re currently in a situation you think constitutes a hostile working environment.
-What steps do you need to take in order to prove that your work environment is hostile?
+What steps do you need to take to prove that your work environment is hostile?

 First, you must gather evidence, which will be used to prove that the employer or colleague has violated one of the anti-discrimination laws listed above.
 It will also be used to prove that the behavior is persistent or severe enough to be considered abusive.
 Some specific types of evidence you can use include: